Mengistu Haile Mariam: Removal from power; asylum in Zimbabwe

 Mengistu left behind almost the entire membership of the original Derg and the WPE leadership.
 The regime only survived without him for another week before the EPRDF streamed into the capital, precluding the previous leadership's escape.
 Almost all were promptly arrested and put on trial upon the assumption of power by the EPRDF.
 Mengistu has claimed that the takeover of his country resulted from the policies of Mikhail Gorbachev, who in his view allowed the dissolution of the Soviet Union and the termination of its aid to Ethiopia.

 An assassination attempt against Mengistu occurred on 4 November 1995, while he was out walking with his wife, Wubanchi Bishaw, near his home in the Gunhill suburb of Harare.
 While Mengistu was unharmed, his alleged attacker, Solomon Haile Ghebre Michael, an Eritrean, was shot and arrested by Mengistu's bodyguards.
 He was later tried for this assassination attempt, pleading not guilty in a Zimbabwean court on 8 July 1996.
 The Eritrean Ambassador to South Africa, Tsegaye Tesfa Tsion, flew to Harare to attend the trial.
 The attacker was sentenced to ten years in prison, while his accomplice Abraham Goletom Joseph, who had been arrested in a police raid, was sentenced to five years.
 They said that they had been tortured under Mengistu, and on appeal, their sentences were reduced to two years each due to "mitigatory circumstances".
 The Ethiopian ambassador to Zimbabwe, Fantahun Haile Michael, said his government was not involved in the assassination attempt, and that he heard about the incident from the media.

+Although Mugabe has since been removed from power in 2017, no new extradition requests have been submitted.

 As of 2018, Mengistu still resided in Zimbabwe, despite the Ethiopian government's desire that he be extradited.
 He is said to live in luxurious circumstances, and it is claimed that he advised Mugabe on security matters; according to Zimbabwean intelligence sources, he proposed the idea of clearing slums, which was implemented as Operation Murambatsvina in 2005, and chaired meetings at which the operation was planned.
 However, the State Security Minister Didymus Mutasa strongly denied that Mengistu was involved in Operation Murambatsvina.

 In 2018, the former prime minister of Ethiopia Hailemariam Desalegn published a photo of himself meeting with Mengistu.
 He withdrew the photo after criticism.

-In May 2022, Zimbabwe suggested it might extradite Mengistu Haile Mariam to Ethiopia.
+In May 2022, Zimbabwe suggested it might extradite Mengistu to Ethiopia.